sujithsudhi/Transformers/README.md

-# Foundation-Model
+# Transformers

 Sentiment-classification sandbox built on top of a lightweight transformer architecture.
-The project fine-tunes a generic foundation model on the IMDB reviews dataset using a configurable PyTorch training loop.
+The project fine-tunes a generic transformers model on the IMDB reviews dataset using a configurable PyTorch training loop.

 ## Project layout

 ```
-Foundation-Model/
+Transformers/
 ├── data/                # Dataset loaders and download helpers
 ├── models/              # Transformer model + training utilities
 ├── notebooks/           # Jupyter exploration (optional)